mpolden/atb/README.md

 * The `registeredDepartureTime` field may be omitted.
 * The `isGoingTowardsCentrum` field has moved to the departure object.

-Both version 1 and 2 of this API aims to be compatible with [BusBuddy](https://github.com/norrs/busbuddy) (which appears to be defunct).
+This API aims to be compatible with [BusBuddy](https://github.com/norrs/busbuddy) (which appears to be defunct).

 ## Usage